Abu Mohammad al-Adnani: Al-Qā'ida in Iraq

-According to a biography penned by Turki al-Binali, Adnani became involved in Islamic militancy in the year 2000 and he was later recruited by Abu Musab al-Zarqawi in 2002.
-His primary teacher was Abu Anas al-Shami, a senior leader in Jama'at al-Tawhid wal Jihad.
-He swore allegiance to Abu Musab al-Zarqawi along with thirty-five others while in Syria, with a plan to fight the government of Bashar al-Assad.
+According to a biography penned by Turki al-Binali, Adnani became involved in Islamic militancy in the year 2000 and was recruited by Abu Musab al-Zarqawi in 2002.
+His primary teacher was Abu Anas al-Shami, a senior leader in al-Zarqawi's Jama'at al-Tawhid wal Jihad.
+He swore allegiance to al-Zarqawi along with 35 others while in Syria, with a plan to fight the government of Bashar al-Assad.
 However, the Americans invaded Iraq, and Adnani became one of the first foreign fighters to oppose Coalition forces in Iraq.

 He was summoned for questioning repeatedly by the Syrian General Intelligence Directorate and was arrested three times.
-One of the times he was arrested was when he was passing through al-Bukamal on his way to Iraq for the first time.
+One of these arrests occurred when he was passing through al-Bukamal on his way to Iraq for the first time.
 He spent months in jail and was finally freed after he refused to divulge information, despite being tortured.
 Al-Adnani, alongside Abu Hamza al-Muhajir, was one of the last to evacuate the city of Fallujah after the Second Battle of Fallujah in 2004.